wjayee/tp/docs/UserGuide.md

 # PawFection User Guide

-PawFection is a **desktop app for managing animals in a pet shelter, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+PawFection is a **desktop app for managing animals in a pet shelter, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It aims to provide a platform for volunteers to store and retrieve information about animals in a shelter easily.